 Is your home air conditioning system not working?
 When struggling with your AC, sometimes the first instinct is to pick up the phone and contact your local HVAC technician.
 However, certain AC issues are a lot easier to solve than imagined.
 Learn how to diagnose AC problems today!

-Please note that if these solutions don’t solve your air conditioning problems, contact Air-Rite Heating and Cooling right away!
+Please note that if these solutions don’t solve your air conditioning problems, contact Air-Rite Heating & Cooling right away!
 Troubleshooting your air conditioning unit may seem complicated, but it’s actually quite simple.
 Take a look at our air conditioning troubleshooting guide.

 Common AC Problems and AC Solutions